 When you reach the capacity of the array, create a new array with a double size and copy all old elements in the new one.

 Write a class with two private decimal fields, which hold information relevant to the numerator and denominator of the fraction.
-Among other requirements in the task, redefine in appropriate standard the features for each object: Equals(…), GetHashCode(), ToString().
+Among other requirements in the task, redefine in appropriate standard, the features for each object: Equals(…), GetHashCode(), ToString().

 Figure out appropriate tests, for which your function may give incorrect results.
 Good practice is first to write the tests, then to implement their specific functionality.

 Search for information in Internet for the “greatest common divisor (GCD)” and the Euclidean algorithm for its calculation.
-Divide the numerator and denominator of their greatest common divisor and you will get the cancelled fraction.
+Divide the numerator and denominator by their greatest common divisor and you will get the cancelled fraction.